 For every “reason” the carrier uses to deny a legitimate claim, we will reply in kind with a stronger, legal argument:

 - Insurers will rely on the opinions of their in-house medical professionals as a basis for denial.
 These doctors may not be familiar with your condition or may fail to evaluate the totality of your impairment.

-- Manipulation of the policy’s definitions of “disability” and “occupation” is one of many favored tactics used by insurance providers to deny benefits.
+- Manipulating the policy’s definitions of “disability” and “occupation” is a favored tactic used to deny benefits.

-- Although the insurance company may seem to make a strong case against your claim for memory deficiency or Alzheimer’s, mental conditions are not always subject to restrictions or exclusion.
+- The insurance company may seem to make a strong case against your claim for memory deficiency or Alzheimer’.
+However, mental conditions are not always subject to restrictions or exclusion.